Lacquer

 • Selmer Mark VI Sopranino 5-digit RARE Original Lacquer Excellent!
 98569

 This is an incredibly rare 5-digit Selmer Mark VI Sopranino saxophone.
 Serial 98569, close to Coltrane’s famous VI soprano.
 Original lacquer at about 98% intact; extremely clean condition with no damage and no past repairs.
 Original case is great as well.
 I may have this significantly underpriced.
-A 5-digit Mark VI soprano of this serial would sell much higher.
-In any case, it’s the ultimate sopranino saxophone.
+It’s the ultimate collectible sopranino saxophone.
 This is the only 5-digit sopranino I’ve had in the history of GetASax, so there is most certainly only one available!

 • Selmer Radio Improved Alto Original Lacquer, Recent Overhaul 19276